 To break that chain of monotony here is a list of the best B2B marketing books that will guide you thoroughly.
 These books address a range of issues.
 You’ll certainly feel afresh as they are not just some typical guides that share generic information.

 Jason Miller is the author here.
 He is a well-known global content marketing chief and also a skilled photographer.
 Jason Miller published a practical guidebook for the modern marketing world with “Welcome to the funnel”.
 This book is based on the number of trials and errors of his own experiences in boosting up the effects of social media and content.
-Miller had also shared a lot of practical applications that you can put in your life.
-Jason goes into depth on how to build out a functional funnel with content, social media, and precise measurement.
+Moreover, Miller had also shared a lot of practical applications that you can put in your life.
+Jason also goes into depth on how to build out a functional funnel with content, social media, and precise measurement.

 This is my contribution to the B2B marketing world.
 ‘Selling Through Content‘ illustrates how SaaS and service businesses can use content marketing to build and grow their business.
-The book explores the concepts and tools useful for market research, planning, and execution.
+Additionally, the book explores the concepts and tools useful for market research, planning, and execution.
 We will understand the fundamentals of campaign planning, funnel design, social media management, and email marketing to reach a content marketing strategy that is scalable.

 The authors of this book were Sean Callahan and Russell Glass.
-Russell Glass is the VP of products for LinkedIn Marketing Solutions and Sean Callahan is the Senior Manager of Content Marketing.
+Russell Glass is the VP of products for LinkedIn Marketing Solutions.
+And Sean Callahan is the Senior Manager of Content Marketing.
 These two prominent personalities combine their experience and knowledge to give you a well-rounded scenario into data influence on marketers.
-The “Big Data-Driven Business” helps marketers discover what’s important in data and answer questions like ‘why it’s happening’, ‘how it’s happening’, and ‘how my business can benefit from it’.
+The “Big Data-Driven Business” helps marketers discover what’s important in data.
+And answer questions like ‘why it’s happening’, ‘how it’s happening’, and ‘how my business can benefit from it’.

 8.Content Inc: How Entrepreneurs Use Content to Build Massive Audiences and Create Radically Successful Businesses